I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/nf-winddiui-drvprinterevent.md

 <p>PRINTER_EVENT_FLAG_NO_UI</p>
 </td>
 <td>
 <p>If set, the function <b>mustnot</b> display a user interface.
 During the installation of a print processor, print monitor, or printer driver, the only way in which a user interface is permitted is through the use of the <b>VendorSetup</b> directive.
-See <a href="NULL">Printer INF File Entries</a> and <a href="NULL">Customized Printer Setup Operations</a> for more information.</p>
+See <a href="https://msdn.microsoft.com/897072bb-e481-4c8d-a2bf-57b19c69ac0e">Printer INF File Entries</a> and <a href="https://msdn.microsoft.com/888125e9-a057-4e86-9df8-0086cedb368d">Customized Printer Setup Operations</a> for more information.</p>
 <div class="alert"><b>Important</b>  : Be aware that <b>VendorSetup</b> is now deprecated and should not be used by any <i>new</i> v3 or v4 drivers that you develop.
 This information about <b>VendorSetup</b> is provided for reference only, or for the maintenance of existing v3 drivers that already use this INF directive.</div>
 <div> </div>
 </td>